Hedging Your Sports Bets as a Risk Management Strategy

 Of course, you could just wager $100 on the Penguins, and by doing so, secure yourself from any potential losses while maximizing your return if the Columbus Blue Jackets won.
 If the Jackets managed to win the series, you’d win $400 (minus the $100 you bet on the Penguins).
 It wouldn’t secure you a profit, but you wouldn’t cut into your potential profits to a significant degree either.

 As a bettor, it’s up to you to decide what you’re comfortable with in this scenario.
-If you’re a risk taker, and entirely confident in a Blue Jackets victory, you might not even want to hedge at all.
-If you’re conservatively-inclined and are looking to protect your bankroll, hedging is the most prudent move.
+If you’re a risk taker, and entirely confident in a Blue Jackets victory, you might not want to hedge at all.
+If you’re a bit more conservative in your approach and are looking to protect your bankroll, hedging is the smarter play.

 Hedging with Championship Futures